College of Liberal Arts & Social Sciences > Academics > Women's and Gender Studies > Combined Degree Program

 The Creative Project Option requires students to create an artistic and/or literary project that gives voice to issues or questions in Women’s and Gender Studies.
 It should be informed by feminist theory and scholarship, and it should address a significant theme or question within the field.
 A Creative Project may be a play, an art exhibit, a memoir, a novel, a collection of short stories, a collection of non-fiction essays, a mixed-media work, a dance or musical performance, a film, a website—to name just a few of the multiple possibilities open to students choosing this option.
 In general, the MA Creative Project in WGS consists of the creative project itself and a Creative Project Framing Paper (minimum 25 pages) in which you describe and frame the creative project.

-Students who select the Creative Project Option will complete, in addition to required Core Courses in the MA Program, a five-course elective focus, plus an additional course of independent study and research.
-You will also be required to present and defend the creative project to an MA Final Project Committee.
-The student is also required to present their final project to a public audience at a WGS Graduate Student Final Project Presentation event.
+Students who select the Creative Project Option will complete, in addition to required Core Courses in the MA Program, a five-course elective focus, plus an additional one course of independent study and research as WGS 493.